stytchauth/mcp-examples/consumer-standalone/supabase-nextjs-user-management/README.md

 Once you've setup a `.env.local` file, you can run the project locally to test it out.
 Just note that you will have to change your Authorization URL (Stytch setup step 3) to `http://localhost:3000/oauth/authorize` before you begin.

-1. Install dependencies: `npm install`
+1. Install dependencies: `yarn`
-2. Start the server: `npm run dev`
+2. Start the server: `yarn dev`
 3. Navigate to `http://localhost:3000` and sign up/log in

 ## Connecting to the MCP server

 Whether your app is running locally or on Vercel, you can connect to your MCP server using a variety of clients.
 We'll use the MCP Inspector for this example:

-1. Start the inspector: `npx @modelcontextprotocol/inspector@latest`
+1. Start the inspector: `yarn dlx @modelcontextprotocol/inspector@latest`
 2. In the window, set your Transport Type to `Streamable HTTP`
 3. Set your URL to `http://localhost:3000/mcp` or `https://<your-vercel-url>/mcp`
 4. Click `Connect`